chuktuk/Libraries-and-Resources/README.md

 # Libraries-and-Resources
-This repo contains computer science notes and resources as a backup
+This repo contains computer science notes and resources.

+Updates will arrive periodically.